After practicing all aspects of family law and civil litigation since 1983, Doug’s practice now focuses on mediation.

 Following on his undergraduate degree in developmental psychology, Doug has been active in parent education and the impact upon children of separation and divorce.
 With the Center for Divorce Education at the University of Ohio, he coordinated what was believed to be the first “parent education” program provided by a law firm.
 He contributed to the formation of the Parent Information Program running at the NS Supreme Court, Family Division and served on a national committee dealing with the best practice issues in this area.
 Doug served on the Supreme Court Family Division Liaison Committee.

 While family law and civil litigation have been the focus of Doug’s career, he has worked with corporate and tax issues throughout his practice and he understands how these issues impact family law files and financial settlements.
 He has authored and delivered Continuing Legal Education presentations on claims against business assets and the impact and use of family trusts, as well as various corporate and tax structures in advancing and defending these claims.
 He presented at the CBA 2017 Annual Conference on Dispute Resolution Options in Family Law Matters.

 Doug has been listed in the respected peer review publication “Best Lawyers” as a Best Lawyer in Family Law annually since it was first published in Canada in 2006.
 He has been recognized as a Best Lawyer in Family Law Mediation in every edition since 2013.
 As of 2018, he is recognized as a Best Lawyer in the overall category of Alternate Dispute Resolution.

-As a negotiator, mediator or litigator I see myself as a “fixer”.
-I believe in farmer’s logic and practical solutions that work on the ground.
-The beauty of mediation is that options can be fully explored, and tested against all relevant information, so that the “solution” selected is one to which both parties are committed.
-They implement the solution recognizing they have done all they can to meet their respective needs.
+As a negotiator and mediator, I see myself as a "fixer".
+I believe in farmer's logic and practical solutions that work on the ground.
+In mediation, options can be fully explored, and tested against all relevant information (including independent legal advice), so that the solution selected is one to which both parties are committed.
+They can implement their resolution knowing they have done all they can to meet both their needs.